CaseyRo/rpi-docker-node-sonos-http-api/README.md

   jonmaddox/rpi-docker-node-sonos-http-api
 ```

-Or if you'd like to do this using composer
+Or if you'd like to do this using docker-compose
 ```yaml
 version: '2'
 services: